The Royal Treatment (film): Plot

-The next day, Thomas states to his family that he wants to do more for the locals.
-Izzy encourages the locals to donate to the less fortunate children by leaving items at the castle gate.
+The next day, Thomas states to his family that he wants to do more for the commoners.
+Izzy encourages the locals to donate to the less fortunate children by leaving donated items at the castle gate.
 Lauren tells Thomas that she wants part of their new estate to be for her work studio.
-Thomas finds the guard house full of donated toys for the children.
-He also decides to donate some royal furniture that the queen threw out.
+Thomas finds the guard house full of donated toys for the children, so he also decides to donate some royal furniture that the queen threw out.
 Izzy and Thomas drive the toys and some royal furniture to the orphanage.

-Lauren's mother observes that Thomas and Izzy are getting too close.
-Lauren is not concerned, commenting that she would rather focus on her business ideas than marry someone she barely knows.
-When a photo of them ends up in the papers, Izzy is asked to leave.
+Lauren's mother Ruth observes that Thomas and Izzy are getting too close.
+Lauren is unconcerned, commenting that she would rather focus on her business ideas than marry someone she barely knows.
+When Ruth leaks a photo of them ends up in the papers, Izzy is asked to leave.
 It is revealed that the reason why the King and Queen want Thomas to marry Lauren is because her family could help them get out of debt.

-On the wedding day, Walter tells Thomas that he knows Thomas is in love with Izzy.
-Thomas tells Lauren he can't marry her.
-She is relieved as she also does not want to get married.
-Izzy returns to find that there was a major fire in the salon.
-When Doug visits asking for money, she tells him that she had spoken with the owner, who had expected Doug to rewire the property last year.
-The family makes plans to refurbish the salon but Izzy tells them she doesn't want to work at the salon anymore, instead choosing to be director of a local community center.
+On the wedding day, Walter tells Thomas that he knows he is in love with Izzy.
+Thomas then tells Lauren he cannot marry her.
+She is relieved as she does not want to get married either.
+Izzy returns to NYC find that there was a major fire in the salon.

+When Doug visits asking for money, Izzy tells him that she has spoken with the owner, who had expected Doug to rewire the property last year.
+The family makes plans to refurbish the salon but Izzy tells them she does not want to work at the salon anymore, instead choosing to be director of a local community center.

-As Izzy gazes at the road from her house fire exit, she hears horse hooves.
-Prince Thomas rides to Izzy's house on horseback and confesses his feelings for her.
-They kiss.
+As Izzy gazes at the street from her apartment's fire escape, she hears horse hooves.
+Prince Thomas rides to Izzy's house on horseback and confesses his feelings for her and they kiss.
 The movie ends with them going to get gelato on horseback.